Raising toddler twins is no simple task! From fighting to behavior issues, learn how to manage two and make life with twins smoother.

 2. Forcing your twins to share

-Compared to their singleton counterparts, twins are more likely to fight over the same thing.
+Compared to singletons, twins are more likely to fight over the same thing.
 Never mind if you bought two of the same cars or got one twin a Batman toy and the other a Superman one—they’ll find a way to fight for the same item.

 Most well-meaning parents, hoping to teach the value of sharing, force their twins to share.
 In trying to be fair, they make one twin give up the desired item so the other can have her turn.

-Problem is, this doesn’t respect that twin’s desire to keep playing and exploring.
-Imagine being so focused on an activity, but forced to stop because someone else wants to have a go.
+The problem is, this doesn’t respect that twin’s desire to keep playing and exploring.
+Imagine being so focused on an activity but forced to stop because someone else wants to have a go.
 It also teaches the other twin that she merely has to whine to get what she wants.

 Use your best judgment.
 If you find that one twin has monopolized a certain toy or activity, then yes, teach her to share it with her sibling.
 But even this should be done respectfully, like giving her a time frame to transition.
 “Five more throws and then let’s hand the ball to your brother.”